-Terri D. Wright is the Director of the Center for School, Health & Education Division of Public Health Policy and Practice at the American Public Health Association.
+Terri D. Wright is the Director of the Center for School, Health & Education and Center for Public Health Policy within the Division of Public Health Policy and Practice at the American Public Health Association.
 She provides leadership to the strategic development and integration of public health in school-based health care and education.

-In 2010, she retired from the W. K. Kellogg Foundation in Battle Creek, MI where she served for 12 years as a program director for health policy.
+Prior to joining APHA in 2010, she served as a program director for health policy for the W. K. Kellogg Foundation in Battle Creek, MI for 12 years.
 In that capacity Terri developed and reviewed the Foundation’s health programming priorities and initiatives, evaluated and recommended proposals for funding, and administered projects and initiatives.
 She also assisted in public policy analysis and related policy program development, as well as provided leadership to the Foundation’s school-based health care policy program.

 Previously, Terri was Maternal and Child Health Director and Bureau Chief for Child and Family Services at the Michigan Department of Community Health in Lansing, Michigan.
 In that role, she managed policy, programs and resources with the goal of reducing preventable maternal, infant, and child morbidity and mortality through policy and programming.

-She received her bachelor’s degree in community and school health, as well as her New York State certification in secondary school education from the City University of New York and her master’s of public health degree in health planning and administration from the University of Michigan in Ann Arbor.
-She is currently a doctoral candidate in public health at the University of Michigan.
+She received her bachelor’s degree in community and school health, as well as her New York State certification in secondary school education from the City University of New York.
+Terri obtained her master of public health in health policy and administration and doctor of philosophy in public health from the University of Michigan in Ann Arbor.

 Terri takes an active leadership role in several professional associations and community organizations including the American Public Health Association and the Institute of Medicine’s Roundtable on the Promotion of Health Equity and the Elimination of Health Disparities.

-Leslie Parks is the Deputy Director for the Center for School, Health and Education at the American Public Health Association (APHA) in Washington, D.C., with responsibility for leadership and administration in the implementation of programmatic and policy strategies of the Center in collaboration with the Center’s director.
+Tia Taylor Williams is the Deputy Director for the Center for School, Health and Education and the Center for Public Health Policy with responsibility for leadership and administration in the implementation of programmatic and policy strategies of the Center in collaboration with the Center’s director.

-Kelly is also completing her Master’s Degree in Public Health, with a focus on community oriented primary care in vulnerable populations at the George Washington University (GWU).
-Concurrently, she volunteers as the Program Manager for the TC Wallace Foundation, a community-based outreach organization.
+Kelly received her Master’s Degree in Public Health, with a focus on community oriented primary care in vulnerable populations at the George Washington University (GWU).
+Currently, she volunteers as the Program Manager for the TC Wallace Foundation, a community-based outreach organization.
 Prior to attending GWU, Kelly was a postbaccalaureate training award fellow at the National Institutes of Health, where she investigated plasma cell tumors in mice.

 In 2008, Kelly earned her Bachelor’s of Science in biology from Howard University and has since been involved in both basic and clinical research including, materials research at the University of Pennsylvania, biochemical and molecular research at the Center for Cancer Research within the NIH, and investigations of age-related macular degeneration at Scheie Eye Institute of the University of Pennsylvania.
 In addition to her research experience, Kelly has participated in community-based outreach activities including the Opportunities in Health Care (OHC) Program of Temple University Hospital, pulmonary and respiratory care assistance within Temple University Hospital’s Patient Relations department and assistant teaching at Howard University’s Middle School of Mathematics and Science.
 Kelly maintains an interest in addressing health disparities within minority populations.